jolting32/HGather/README.md

 # HGather
-This is a simple dig tracker for FFXI.
+This is a simple Digging / HELM / Farm / Fish tracker for FFXI.
 This addon works with Ashita v4.

+## Farm / Fish
+Currently experimental, enable through the /hgather settings as "Hunt" and "Fish" modes.

 ## Commands
 /hgather or /hgather editor - Opens the configuration menu